WebAssembly/spec/spectec/test-prose/TEST.md

 1. If (xx_u1* = []), then:
   a.
 Return [].
 2. Let [externidx_0] :: xx* be xx_u1*.
-3. If externidx_0 is of the case MEM, then:
+3. If externidx_0 is MEM, then:
   a.
 Let (MEM x) be externidx_0.
   b.
 Return [x] :: $memsxx(xx*).
 4. Let [externidx] :: xx* be xx_u1*.